Research Spotlight: Moose

 - Density estimated from wildlife camera data tend to overestimate true density, so these results should be interpreted as a relative measure rather than an absolute value.
 Relative density is still useful as a means to compare areas over time.

 - The ABMI plans to deploy wildlife cameras in the Northern Operating Area in 2021.

-Predicated Relative Abundance
+Predicted Relative Abundance

 Most of the landscape in Norbord's Southern Operating Area is predicted to provide highly suitable habitat for Moose.
 Habitat suitability is lower in the Northern Operating Area.